-The following Public Law guidance note Produced in partnership with Walker Morris provides comprehensive and up to date legal information covering:
+The following Public Law practice note Produced in partnership with Walker Morris provides comprehensive and up to date legal information covering:

 The UK public procurement regime derives from EU public procurement laws, and is therefore impacted by the UK’s withdrawal from the EU.
 For general updates on the process and preparations for Brexit, see: Brexit timeline.
 For further reading on the impact of Brexit on public procurement, see Practice Note: Brexit—the implications for public procurement.